THE CANINE INSTRUCTOR ACADEMY

 _36A6495-Edit.jpg

 Make no mistake, reward-based training is the most effective way to teach dogs.
 Rewarding them appropriately will increase the likelihood of a desired behaviour being repeated.
 But there is currently a concept in dog training that says that although every species on the planet learns consequences to making the wrong choice which help it to make better ones, the one exception to that rule should be this predatory animal that we bring into our home, many of whom are physically capable of killing us.
-It suggests that dogs should have no negative consequences, that we should ignore bad behaviour, and reward good behaviour, and all of those bad behaviours will just fade away.
+It suggests that dog training should solely focus on positive reinforcement, and that a dog should have no negative consequences to anything that they do, that we should ignore bad behaviour, and reward good behaviour, and all of those bad behaviours will just fade away.
 Well wouldn't that be lovely?
 But sadly, this theory is fundamentally flawed because it assumes that the owner will always have a reward greater than one that the dog can get for itself without complying with the owner.
 As soon as that is the case, the 'training' fails.

 Connor and jester.jpg